mtuquero/digits-/index.md

     <img src="doc/Sign In.jpeg" width="700" alt="Sign In Page">
   </div>
   <p>
     Existing users can log in by entering their email and password.
-Once successfully signed in, users are redirected to the Home (Contacts) page.
+Once successfully signed in, users are redirected to the Home page.
   </p>

   <!-- Sign Up Page -->